Dragodraki/FNR---Find-and-replace/README.md

 - fnr.exe [-Parameter]<br/>

 Parameters:
---cl	Required to run on command line.
+--cl 	  Required to run on command line.<br/>
 --find 	  Required.
-Text to find.
+Text to find.<br/>
 --replace 	  Replacement text.
-If not specified only find operation is performed.
+If not specified only find operation is performed.<br/>
---useRegEx	Use regular expressions in ‘find’ parameter.
+--useRegEx 	  Use regular expressions in ‘find’ parameter.<br/>
---useEscapeChars	Use escape chars like ‘\n’ in ‘find’ and ‘replace’ parameters.
+--useEscapeChars 	  Use escape chars like ‘\n’ in ‘find’ and ‘replace’ parameters.<br/>
---caseSensitive	Case Sensitive.
+--caseSensitive 	  Case Sensitive.<br/>
 --dir 	  Required.
-Directory path.
+Directory path.<br/>
---includeSubDirectories	Include files in SubDirectories.
+--includeSubDirectories 	  Include files in SubDirectories.<br/>
 --fileMask 	  Required.
-File mask or multiple file masks separated by comma.
+File mask or multiple file masks separated by comma.<br/>
 --excludeFileMask 	  File masks to exclude.
-If multiple - separate by comma --help	Dispaly help screen.
+If multiple - separate by comma<br/>
---showEncoding	Displays detected encoding for each file with matches.
+--help 	  Dispaly help screen.<br/>
---silent	Supress the command window output.
+--showEncoding 	  Displays detected encoding for each file with matches.<br/>
---logFile	Path to log file where to save command output.
+--silent 	  Supress the command window output.<br/>
---skipBinaryFileDetection	Ignore detection of binary files.
+--logFile 	  Path to log file where to save command output.<br/>
---alwaysUseEncoding	Skip encoding detection and always use specified encoding.
+--skipBinaryFileDetection 	  Ignore detection of binary files.<br/>
---defaultEncodingIfNotDetected	If encoding is not detected in some very rare cases, use this one.
+--alwaysUseEncoding 	  Skip encoding detection and always use specified encoding.<br/>
---includeFilesWithoutMatches	Include files without matches in results.
+--defaultEncodingIfNotDetected 	  If encoding is not detected in some very rare cases, use this one.<br/>
---setErrorLevelIfAnyFileErrors	Return ErrorLevel 2 if any files have read/write errors.
+--includeFilesWithoutMatches   	Include files without matches in results.<br/>
---cl	Required to run on command line.
+--setErrorLevelIfAnyFileErrors 	  Return ErrorLevel 2 if any files have read/write errors.<br/>

 Examples:
 - fnr.exe --cl --dir "C:\temp\myfolder" --fileMask "myfile.txt" --find "StringToSearch=123" --replace "StringToReplace=888"